ogus/worker-thread/README.md

 ## Description

-This module provides multithreading in a browser context, by using Web Worker without an external file.
+This module provides multi-threading in a browser context, by using Web Worker without an external file.

 It uses the Blob API to build an object from an input function, convert it to a URL string, and instantiate an inline WebWorker from that URL.
 The WebWorker is then executed in a separate thread, whenever it is called through its messaging interface.